opele/simpleMasterServer/readme.md

 Any game server is supported as long as it implements the Master Server Query Protocol.
 Usually older Source games like Dark Messiah of Might and Magic.

-# How to use a MasterServer
+# How to use a Master Server
 To configure any master server to find game servers, overwrite the .../Steam/config/masterservers.vdf file and make it read only (right click, Properties).
 Put into the file:
 ```